jinhao2826/simpleNat/README.md

 flowIp of low 8bits is 1 and flowPort of low 8bits is 80
 (flowIp of low 8bits)<<8 | ((flowPort of low 8bits)&0x000000ff)
 = 256+144 = 400
+**NOTE:
-**NOTE:Define a good hash function is a worthy thinking problem to avoid hash collision.
+Define a good hash function is a worthy thinking problem to avoid hash collision.
 In here, the key I only use is flowIp of low 8bits + flowPort of low 8bits because I think the number of  buckets is (2^16-1) is enough for this simple NAT Program**

 ### How to handle the wildcard?
 I defined a search sequence.
 At first, search exact match, e.g., 10.0.1.1:8080, if not found, search ip is wildcard, e.g., \*.8080, if still not found, search port is wildcard, e.g., 10.0.1.1:\*.
 If still failed to find, output no nat match for.